standthis/nginx-release/README.md

 ## Instructions

-The release can be deployed using Bosh-cli and tested with curl.
+The release can be deployed using BOSH-cli and tested with curl.

 curl -u admin:supersecretpassword -i http://10.244.0.2